-Carotenoid - Greyish Orange
+Carotenoid - - Grevish Orange

-On heating
+(Yellow orange) On heating

-(Yellow orange)
+(8-)

 3) Flavonoids: Flavonoids are water soluble pigments which include Anthocyanins and Anthoxanthins.

 a) Anthocyanins :

 Anthocyanins are red colour pigments, which are easily soluble in water.
 They are present in beetroot in the form of Betanin.
 It is highly water soluble so the colour is leached in the water.
 Therefore the vegetable should be cooked in the whole form with the skin.